-Prolonged use of prescription glasses might lead to dark circles if you invest in the wrong frame size.
+Prolonged use of prescription glasses might lead to dark circles due to specs if you invest in the wrong frame size.
 Wearing lightweight frames will put less pressure on your eyes and there will be less room for dark circles.

 If you need a frame test, take our free home trial where you will get 4 frames to try for free.
 You can check the size, appeal and weight for yourself.
 And when you make a decision, get a similar frame from us at discounted prices.